 Although metabolism does play a role in your weight, the primary factor, aside from genetics, that impacts your weight is how much you are eating and drinking.
 That is why we tell our patients all the time that if they want to lose weight, they have to reduce their caloric intake, stop drinking liquid calories, and cut the carbs.

 There are a few factors that impact your metabolism and the rate at which you burn calories that are out of your control.
 I list 3 of them below.

 Contrary to popular belief, overweight and obese individuals do not always have a terribly slow metabolism.
 In fact, people with a higher BMI are more likely to burn calories even at rest.
 The same thing is true for individuals with a higher muscle mass.

 It is important to note that although your metabolism does not slow down the more weight you gain, a slow metabolism from the start can cause weight gain.
-So yes, genetics and your metabolism (and caloric intake) does play a role in you inability to lose weight.
+So yes, genetics and your metabolism (and caloric intake) do play a role in your inability to lose weight.

 Studies have proven that men are more likely to have a higher metabolism than women.
 This is primarily a result of the fact that men are likely to have a lower body fat percentage and more muscle mass than women.

 We all know this to be true.
 The older you get, the slower your metabolism becomes.
 This is a result of the loss in muscle mass and the conversion of your muscle to fat.